FootNerdRuth/Health-Citadel-21/README.md

-Welcome to The Health Citadel [THC for short]
+The Health Citadel

-Our first mission: v1.0 Health Protocol (FNP)

-36 Podcast lessons recorded (Sign up with Ruth over Slack) HGC team formed (7 members to start, bi-weekly call)

-Create experiment repository (by pillar)
-First FNP 2022 cohort: Feb 2022

-Open source code
+P2P, decentralized health network built on Bitcoin.

+**Health:** The process of taking full responsibility for one's well being.
-Citadel: A fortified (encryption) space where people to seek safety and defend
+**Citadel:** A fortified space where individuals seek safety and gain the ability to defend.

-Our safety comes from access to uncensored information

-Our defence is Bitcoin
+Tools for defence: Bitcoin, truth, community

+We defend our time and we defend our health.
+Because time is the only scarce resource and health is what makes time valuable.

+**Mission components:**

+Create an open source health protocol.
+Develop a protocol to validate health nodes.
+Design a peer to peer decentralized, online marketplace.